Unpacking the Latest Options Trading Trends in Western Digital

-High-rolling investors have positioned themselves bearish on Western Digital (NASDAQ:WDC), and it's important for retail traders to take note. \This activity came to our attention today through Benzinga's tracking of publicly available options data.
-The identities of these investors are uncertain, but such a significant move in WDC often signals that someone has privileged information.

-Today, Benzinga's options scanner spotted 12 options trades for Western Digital.
-This is not a typical pattern.
+Today, Benzinga's options scanner spotted 19 uncommon options trades for Western Digital.

 Volume & Open Interest Trends